expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 #### Returns

 If the return value is `null`, the notification won't be triggered.
-Otherwise, the return value is the Unix timestamp at which the notification will be triggered (to interpret it as a JS `Date` you'll need to multiply the number by 1000).
+Otherwise, the return value is the Unix timestamp in milliseconds at which the notification will be triggered.

 #### Examples